PaulsonLab/CAGES/README.md

 Plotting
 ------------------------------
-Please run the following command to generate plots.
+Please run the following command to load saved numpy files and generate plots.
+User may need to modify the path to load the file.
 ```sh
 python Plotting.py
 ```